ebalogun01/EV-EcoSim/README.md

 ### charging_sim

-This contains the `configs` folder which includes the configuration files for all the relevant modules.Hosts the implementation of the physical modules, including:
+This contains the `configs` folder which includes the configuration files for all the relevant modules.
+Hosts the implementation of the physical modules, including:

 `battery.py` - Battery cell module.